 This unique dataset consists of a robust set of sample points that span many well measured environmental gradients.
-Since the CRe is one of the most intensively studied river systems in the world that is naturally environmentally variable with a relatively consistent flow regime, this monitoring dataset provides a unique opportunity to evaluate if and how environmental variables interact to shape riparian plant communities.
-For example, preliminary analyses using this dataset suggest that in locations with more insolation (less shade), riparian plants grow closer to baseflows.
-The influence of hydrological variables may shift under different conditions, like increasing in importance under warmer climates.
+Since the CRe is one of the most intensively studied river systems in the world, this monitoring dataset provides a unique opportunity to evaluate if and how environmental variables interact to shape riparian plant communities.
+For example, preliminary analyses using this dataset suggest that in locations with more insolation (less shade), riparian plants grow closer to the active river channel.
+The importance of hydrological variables may shift under different conditions if water availability is more influential under warmer climates.
 We propose to use these monitoring data to evaluate how the influence of hydrological variables changes under different environmental conditions and assess whether these interactions change over different scales and as temperature increases.

 Linear or non-linear regression in a hierarchical Bayesian framework will be used to combine the many existing datasets to test for correlations among variables.
-This analysis is appropriate for this goal since the data is inherently hierarchical, includes missing values, and has variables sampled at different spatial scales.
+This analysis is appropriate for this goal since the data are inherently hierarchical, include missing values, and have variables sampled at different spatial scales (Ogle, 2009; Ogle and Barber, 2008).

 Project Element C.2.
-Determining Hydrological Tolerances and Management Tools for Plant Species of Interest
+Determining Hydrological Tolerances and Management Tools for Plant Species of Interest (Fully Funded)